RMITLibrary/easy_cite/markdown/ieee.md

 > Jan., Feb., Mar., Apr., May, Jun,, Jul., Aug., Sept., Oct., Nov., and Dec. (*note that the month of May appears in full and does not require a full stop*).

-Use a *forward slash* for bimonthly issues e.g. Apr./May 2016 and a en dash for a quarterly issue e.g. June–Aug.
+Use a *forward slash* for bimonthly issues e.g. Apr./May 2016 and a en dash for a quarterly issue e.g. Jun–Aug.
 2015.

 #### Word abbreviations